Hawke's Bay wine region: Gimblett Gravels

 The Gimblett Gravels is an area of approximately 800 ha defined by the extent of a particular local soil stratum known as the Omahu Gravels.
 It is one of the few wine regions in the world defined by a soil type rather than the usual geographical, municipal or political boundaries.
 The designation is controlled as a registered trademark owned by the Gimblett Gravels Winegrowers Association, available only to its members.
 Membership is open to any producer that can show their vineyards are on the Gimblett Gravels soil (and thus by definition within the Gimblett Gravels area), and membership then allows the use of the label designation on any wines sourced (minimum 95%) from these vineyards.
 There are no other grape growing or winemaking regulations.
-Notable producers are Te Awa, Villa Maria, Trinity Hill, Newton Forrest Estate, Craggy Range, Esk Valley, Church Road, Sacred Hill, and CJ Pask.
+Notable producers are Trinity Hill, Forrest Estate (Cornerstone), Čuvar, Craggy Range, Church Road, Stonecroft, and Pask.